 The bintec WLAN controller enables your customer`s WLAN network to be configured in under 30 minutes ... with no particular WLAN skills!
 The automated RF management system spares you time-consuming searches for free WLAN channels and selects the channels that are best for the system as a whole.
 The easy-to-use monitoring system enables the system to be seamlessly monitored, and swiftly detects any threat to the network.

 The bintec WLAN controller is designed for applications in SMEs and can manage up to 150 access points.
-No additional hardware is required for the smallest version (up to 6 APs) because the WLAN controller software is run as a licence on a master access point.
-For up to 12 access points a bintec RS123 or RS353 is required, for up to 72 access points you need a bintec R1202 hardware.
-For up to 150 access points a bintec RXL12x00 is essential.
+For small installations with up to 4 Access Point a be.IP plus without any additional license acting as a WLAN Controller.
+For up to 12 access points a bintec RS123 or RS353 is required, for up to 150 access points a bintec RXL12x00 is essential.

-To run it, you require a WLAN controller licence on the master access point or on a bintec router.
+To run it, you require a WLAN controller licence on a bintec router.